zJUNAIDz/relaycat/README.md

-# Discord Clone using NextJS
+# RelayCat, A Highly Scalable Real-time Communication webapp using NextJS